What is the Einstein visa? And how did Melania Trump get one?

 Securing an EB-1 is often about defining a field, Ms McFadden said, in the hope of proving the client is outstanding in that field.
 Trying to prove your client is an outstanding businessman puts them up against Richard Branson.
 Proving they are outstanding within alternative asset commercial finance management?
 Not so tough.

-Ms McFadden said she had secured EB-1s for a range of diverse specialties, from coaching a specific football position to scientific ballooning.
+Ms McFadden said she had secured EB-1s for a range of diverse specialities, from coaching a specific football position to scientific ballooning.
 The trick was to define a field narrow enough to excel in, she said, but not too narrow that immigration authorities won't take it seriously.

 But where does that leave Mrs Trump?
 She does not appear at the time to have excelled in a niche area of modelling, nor won awards or had her work written about in significant publications.